ton-community/ton-docs/docs/v3/guidelines/nodes/running-nodes/archive-node.md

 systemctl start validator.service
 ```

-2. Open `mytonctrl` from _local user_ and check the node status using the `status`.
+2. Open `mytonctrl` from the _local user_ and check the node status using the `status` command.

 ## Node maintenance

-Node database requires cleansing from time to time (we advise once a week), to do so please perform following steps as root:
+The node database requires cleansing from time to time (we advise doing this once a week).
+To do so, please perform the following steps as root:

-1. Stop validator process (Never skip this!)
+1. Stop the validator process (Never skip this!):

 ```shell
 sudo -s
 systemctl stop validator.service
 ```

-2. Remove old logs
+2. Remove old logs:

 ```shell
 find /var/ton-work -name 'LOG.old*' -exec rm {} +
 ```

-4. Remove temp files
+3. Remove temporary files:

 ```shell
 rm -r /var/ton-work/db/files/packages/temp.archive.*
 ```

-5. Start validator process
+4. Start the validator process:

 ```shell
 systemctl start validator.service